ropensci/rglobi/vignettes/vignette.md

 #### Find interactions involving a certain species

 Determining which species interact with each other (and how and where) is a major focus of ecology.
 The Global Biotic Interactions Database offers data on multiple interaction types, and the rglobi library offers several ways to specify and access these interactions.  get_interactions is the primary function used if data on a specific interaction type is required.
-A focus taxon is entered and may be specified as may be specified as "Genus species" or higher level (e.g., Genus, Family, Class)
+A focus taxon is entered (may be specified as "Genus species" or higher level (e.g., Genus, Family, Class)).

 ```r
 hsapiens=get_interactions(taxon = "Homo sapiens", interactionType = "preysOn")